ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 > replaces all occurrences of whitespace with standard spaces (0x20).

-This helped both in programming and manual testing (e.g. ctrl+f in an ide) double check certain functionality.
+This helped both in programming and manual testing (e.g. ctrl+f in an IDE) to double check our logic.

 ### Save down the pdf to a text file
 ```javascript